Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Introduction

-While V2X communication is primarily designed to improve traffic efficiency and road safety, the energy cost associated with maintaining reliable wireless links becomes especially critical in rural deployments.
-In such environments, roadside infrastructure is often sparse and may rely on limited or off-grid power sources.
+While V2X communication is primarily designed to improve traffic efficiency and road safety, the energy cost associated with V2X infrastructure has been considered from multiple perspectives, including sensing and perception workloads, onboard computing, and system-level power management strategies \cite{R2C1_1,R2C1_2}.
+Among these components, the radio frequency (RF) communication subsystem remains an important and controllable contributor to energy consumption, as transmission power, and retransmissions are directly influenced by communication configurations, channel and traffic conditions \cite{R2C1_3,R2C1_4}.
+The energy cost associated with maintaining reliable wireless links becomes especially critical in rural deployments.
+In such environments, road side infrastructure is often sparse and may rely on limited power sources.
 Unlike sensing or control operations that are event-driven, wireless communication requires continuous use of energy for data transmission and reception.
-Therefore, reducing the communication energy is essential to ensure long-term system sustainability and cost-effectiveness in rural areas.
-Communication control factors, including subcarrier spacing ($\mathrm{SCS}$), transmit power, and modulation and coding scheme ($\mathrm{MCS}$) play a direct role in balancing energy consumption and communication reliability.
-Wider $\mathrm{SCS}$ and higher $\mathrm{MCS}$ values enable higher data throughput and can reduce transmission time, which lowers energy consumption per bit when the channel is stable~\cite{SCSMCS}.
+Therefore, reducing the RF energy is essential to ensure long-term system sustainability and cost-effectiveness in rural areas.
+Communication control factors, including subcarrier spacing ($\mathrm{SCS}$), transmit power, and modulation and coding scheme ($\mathrm{MCS}$) play a direct role in balancing RF energy consumption and communication reliability.
+Wider $\mathrm{SCS}$ and higher $\mathrm{MCS}$ values enable higher data throughput and can reduce transmission time, which lowers RF energy consumption per bit when the channel is stable~\cite{SCSMCS}.
 However, these configurations are less robust in the presence of interference or fading, leading to potential retransmissions and energy waste, especially when link quality is poor.
 Increasing transmit power improves signal robustness, but adds to the overall energy cost, which is particularly undesirable in power-constrained rural infrastructure.
 When it comes to traffic conditions, they are typically classified as “\textit{light}” or “\textit{heavy}”.
 Light traffic, common on rural roads, often features low vehicle density and higher average speeds, where wider $\mathrm{SCS}$ and higher $\mathrm{MCS}$ can be exploited for efficient communication.
 In contrast, temporary congestion or mixed traffic conditions may demand more conservative configurations to preserve reliability, especially under variable channel conditions.
 Given the unique challenges of rural V2X communication, such as limited infrastructure, dynamic vehicle movement, and limited energy resources, it is essential to systematically analyse how communication control settings affect both energy efficiency and safety-critical performance.
 Such analysis supports the design of adaptive, energy-aware communication strategies that ensure reliable operation without overprovisioning power or compromising safety.